opendatahub-io/ai-edge/README.md

 ### Workflow 1: Building an Inference Application Container Image

-In [pipelines/README.md](pipelines/README.md) we show how to take the trained models, store them in a S3 bucket, build container image(s) with the model and serving runtime using OpenShift Pipelines, push the container image(s) to an image registry accessible by the near edge cluster(s), and update a clone of this repository with a pull request,
+In [manifests/README.md](manifests/README.md) we show how to take the trained models, stored in an S3 bucket or Git repository, build container image(s) with the model and serving runtime using OpenShift Pipelines, push the container image(s) to an image registry accessible by the near edge cluster(s), and update a clone of this repository with a pull request,